scouvreur/scouvreur/README.md

-A young team playing big data engineer at Cloudflare.
+A young team playing data engineer at Cloudflare.

 I have a passion for big data, real-time processing and distributed systems.